How to Insulate a Bay Window

 - Eliminate mold around bay window, due to warmer internal walls.

 Things to consider when insulating a bay window

-- What type of insulation you will use?
-We prefer to use celotex insulated plaster board.
+- What type of insulation you will use? we prefer to use PIR board that has been bonded to plasterboard.

 - What insulation thickness?
 Use this insulation calculator as a guide.